How to improve your financial wellbeing as you plan for retirement

 Understand potential risks and help protect your assets

-Have you considered what will happen if you become injured or incapacitated?
-Do you have a succession plan, a will or personal estate plan?
+Have you considered what will happen if you become injured or mentally incapacitated?
+Do you have a succession plan, a will, or personal estate plan?
 Do you understand how to invest or retire in this current low interest rate environment or are you just unsure about what you need help with?
 These are all things that should be included in a financial plan.
 For SMSF trustees, talking to an advisor at a firm like Dixon Advisory that can help support your SMSF in line with your plan may make all the difference.
 You retain control but have access to specialists in all those complex areas like estate planning, strategic financial advice and accounting, and we can take care of all the paperwork too.

 Financial wellbeing is living, planning and managing today responsibly for tomorrow

 Taking care of your personal financial wellbeing can be as important to your overall wellbeing as a roof over your head, nurturing social connections and maintaining physical and mental health.
 While approaching your finances in this way can be complex and understandably, a little daunting, just like getting a personal trainer to help you get fit, a good advisor can help you identify the key issues and work out how to effectively address them.

 Ultimately, getting good advice can help you gain more financial confidence.
 While it may not happen overnight, the right approach and partnering with a trusted professional may be the key to help manage your financial wellbeing.